 “Change of Control” means any transaction or event, or series of related transactions or events, in which a Person shall, either directly or through an affiliate (i) acquire or possess beneficial ownership (as defined in Rule 13d-3 of the Securities Exchange Act of 1934, as amended) of at least 50% of the outstanding voting power of NGPL or Enron, (ii) acquire or possess the right or power to appoint a majority of the members of the Board of Directors of NGPL or Enron, (iii) acquire all or substantially all of the assets of NGPL or Enron, or (iv) execute an agreement to do any of (i) through (iii) above.

-“Counterparty” means any third party (i) identified by NGPL to Enron as a party that has been approved by NGPL as eligible to execute Transactions with NGPL, and (ii) that has been approved by Enron for access to and utilization of EnronOnline following the agreement by the Counterparty to the Access Agreements Affiliates of Enron may be a Counterparty to the extent that they enter into Transactions on EnronOnline with NGPL with respect to NGPL's Products.
+“Counterparty” means any third party (i) identified by NGPL to Enron as a party that has been approved by NGPL as eligible to execute Transactions with NGPL, and (ii) that has been approved by Enron for access to and utilization of EnronOnline following the agreement by the Counterparty to the Access Agreements.
+Affiliates of Enron may be Counterparties to the extent that they enter into Transactions on EnronOnline with NGPL with respect to NGPL's Products.

 “Counterparty Dispute” means a dispute regarding (i) whether or not a Transaction was entered into between NGPL and a Counterparty through EnronOnline, (ii) the terms upon which a Transaction was entered into between NGPL and such Counterparty through EnronOnline, or (iii) any other matters that are in dispute between NGPL and a Counterparty that relate to a Transaction, a Proposed Transaction, or NGPL or such Counterparty’s use of EnronOnline to trade NGPL’s Products.